Memorable Manitobans: John Moore Robinson (1855-1934)

 Entrepreneur, MLA (1886-1888).

 Born at Hustonville, Ontario on 30 December 1855, son of William Robinson, he was educated at the Huston Common School (Lockport, New York), High School, and the St. Catharine’s Collegiate Institute.
-He taught school in Ontario for four years then moved to Manitoba in 1879, where he worked as editor and publisher of the Brandon Times, Portage la Prairie Tribune, and Portage la Prairie Review newspapers.
+He taught school in Ontario for four years then moved to Manitoba in 1879, where he worked as editor of the Brandon Times, Portage la Prairie Tribune, and Portage la Prairie Review newspapers.
 He also taught school in Woodlands for two years, and served as Clerk of the Woodlands municipality.
 He then engaged in the real estate business in Portage la Prairie.
 He served as the Secretary for the Town of Portage la Prairie and the county Liberal-Conservative Association, and the Provincial Grand Master for the Manitoba Orange Association (1886-1888).

 He died at Naramata, British Columbia on 23 February 1934.
 He is commemorated by Robinson Creek, near Naramata.